gvsu-sta518/preparation01/README.md

-In this new branch, **add** to your `README.md` by finding a link to a [gif](https://giphy.com/) that speaks to your current feeling(s) and include this as an image ([remember how to do this in markdown?](https://commonmark.org/help/))
+In this new branch, **add** to your `README.md` by finding a link to a [gif](https://giphy.com/) that speaks to your current feeling(s) and include this as an image ([Remember how to do this in markdown?](https://commonmark.org/help/))

 Create a **Pull Request** to your `main` branch from your new branch.